-Maintain a balanced diet and nutrition regimen – Improve digestion by increasing your intake of high-fiber food.
-This will support your body by lowering the risk of constipation that may occur after post-operative anesthetics and medications.
+- Maintain a balanced diet and nutrition regimen – Improve digestion by increasing your intake of high-fiber food.
+This will lower the risk of constipation that may occur after post-operative anesthetics and medications.
 Intake of iron supplements and vitamin C will also help expedite the healing process.

 - Drink more water – Aim to drink twice as much water as you normally do on a daily basis.
-Increasing your water intake will improve your body’s function and enhance its ability to heal scars, which is key when recovering from surgery.
+Increased water intake will improve your body’s ability to heal scars, which is key when recovering from any type of surgery.

-Wash your face twice a day – Use mild soap, a gentle cleanser, and exfoliate at least every other day to get rid of dead skin.
+- Wash your face twice a day – Use mild soap or a gentle cleanser and exfoliate at least every other day to get rid of dead skin.
 Light moisturizer is also recommended.
 While this might be something you’ve already been doing regularly, a week or two before a rhinoplasty surgery is the right time to take it extra seriously.
-Keep in mind that you’ll have a cast over your nose for a week or more, so you may not be able to wash your face like you usually do during that time.
-Having clean, clear skin will make you feel more comfortable as you go through the recovery period.
+Keep in mind that you’ll have a cast over your nose for a week or more, so you may not be able to wash your face as thoroughly as you’d like post-surgery.

-Request at least one to two weeks off from your job – The healing period following the procedure depends on various factors, including the amount of reconstruction done and the specific surgical method used.
-Although the downtime from every procedure varies, taking at least one to two weeks off from work to rest.
+- MRequest at least one to two weeks off from your job – The healing period following the procedure depends on various factors, including the amount of reconstruction done and the specific surgical method used.
+If possible, request at least one to two weeks off from work to rest.
 Depending on the type of work you do, you may resume normal activity after the sutures and the cast are removed.